makeruniverse/docs/docs/index.md

 # Getting Started

-The best way to start your maker journey is by joining our guided tours that take place every Tuesday 10:00AM in the Maker Universe in House K (Ground Floor).
-Grab a coffee and get to know the space with us!
+The best way to start your maker journey is by simply visiting us during our opening hours Mondays to Fridays between 9:30 AM and 5:30 PM.

+You can also join our guided tour through the Maker Universe that takes places every Tuesday 10:00AM in the Maker Universe in House K (Ground Floor).
+No need to register.

-The Spaces are open for all HPI students, researchers and employees.
-Our opening hours are Mondays to Fridays between 9:30 AM and 5:30 PM.
+The Spaces are open for all HPI students, affiliated students, researchers, and employees.

 ## Project Support

-We support HPI students and guest students in realizing their [projects](./projects/projects.md).
-These can be Bachelor-, Master- and individual projects.
-We support by giving access to [tools](./tools/tools.md) and to educational guidance by our [team](./team/team.md).
+We support HPI students and guest students in realizing their Bachelor-, Master- or individual [projects](./projects/projects.md).

 Our further goal is to document intruiging projects as [tutorials](./projects/projects.md) for future students.